wtarreau/mt_list/README.md

     down the progress.

-MT_LIST_FOR_EACH_ENTRY_UNLOCKED(item, list_head, member, back)
+* **`MT_LIST_FOR_EACH_ENTRY_UNLOCKED(item, list_head, member, back)`**

-    Iterates <item> through a list of items of type "typeof(*item)" which are linked via a "struct mt_list" member named <member>.
-A pointer to the head of the list is passed in <list_head>. <back> is a temporary struct mt_list, used internally.
+    Iterates `item` through a list of items of type `typeof(*item)` which are linked via a `struct mt_list` member named `member`.
+A pointer to the head of the list is passed in `list_head`. `back` is a temporary `struct mt_list`, used internally.
 It contains a copy of the contents of the current item's list member before resetting it.
 This macro is implemented using two nested loops, each defined as a separate macro for easier inspection.
 The inner loop will run for each element in the list, and the outer loop will run only once to do some cleanup and unlocking when the end of the list is reached or user breaks from inner loop.
 It is safe to break from this macro as the cleanup will be performed anyway, but it is strictly forbidden to branch (goto or return) from the loop because skipping the cleanup will lead to undefined behavior.
 During the scan of the list, the item has both of its neighbours locked, with both of its ends pointing to itself.
 Thus, concurrent walks on the list are safe, but not direct accesses to the element.
-In order to remove the current element, setting <item> to NULL is sufficient to make the inner loop not try to re-attach it.
+In order to remove the current element, setting `item` to `NULL` is sufficient to make the inner loop not try to re-attach it.
 There is no need to reinitialize it since it is already done.
 If the element is left, it will be re-attached to the list.
 This version is meant as a more user-friendly method to walk over a list in which it is known by design that elements are not directly accessed (e.g. a pure MPMC queue).
 The typical pattern which corresponds to this case is when the first operation in the iterator's body is a call to unlock the iterator, which is then no longer needed (though harmless).

     From within the loop, the list looks like this:

+    ```
         MT_LIST_FOR_EACH_ENTRY_UNLOCKED(item, lh, list, back) {
             //                          back: A   C
             //  item->list                    <===>